gozmanthefirst/book-inventory/apps/web/README.md

-# Book Inventory Frontend
+# Book Inventory Frontend [ARCHIVED]

+> **⚠️ This project is archived and no longer actively maintained.**

-The frontend for the project.
-Built with Next.js and Google Books API.
+The frontend for the book inventory project.
+Built with Next.js and Google Books API integration for managing personal book collections.

-## Todos

-- Dark mode
-- Form for adding books not found via search
-- Popular genres visualization
-- Reading trends analysis